-- In Years 10 and 11, the UK examination boards award students a grade from A to G or 1-9. - For Year 12 and 13, the IB awards points ranging from 1 to 7 (with 7 being the highest).
+- In Years 10 and 11, the UK examination boards award students a grade from A\ to G - For Year 12 and 13, the IB awards points ranging from 1 to 7 (with 7 being the highest).

 Consultations

 The main purpose of assessment is to ensure that students know where they are and how they can improve.
 Face-to-face meetings are a good way for students, parents and teachers to exchange views and come to an understanding on how to support the student's academic improvement, especially when students are facing particular challenges in their work.